ExpHP/rsp2/doc/conventions.md

 ```

-So lets say that after computing a bunch of permutations for various operators, you apply one of your permutations to `coords` in order to simulate performing that operation.
-By putting `coords` into a different order, *you just invalidated all of the permutations you computed,* and you now must correct each one by applying a similarity transform.
+So lets say that after computing a bunch of copermutations for various operators, you apply one to `coords` in order to simulate performing that operation.
+By putting `coords` into a different order, *you just invalidated all of the copermutations you computed,* and you now must correct each one by applying a similarity transform.

-What all of this tells us is that applying permutations to `coords` is something we generally want to *avoid doing.*  Which is too bad, because it's the use case that our definition was optimized for!
+What all of this tells us is that permuting `coords` is something we generally want to *avoid doing* when doing symmetry-related stuff.
+Which is too bad, because it's the use case that copermutations were optimized for!

 #### The _depermutation_ of a symmetry operator

-Because permutations of symmetry operations are so troublesome conceptually, you might see local bindings, method names, and comments refer to another concept called the **depermutation of a symmetry operator.**  For a given `coords` and `oper`, it is the unique permutation `deperm` that satisfies
+Because permutations of symmetry operations are so troublesome conceptually, you might see local bindings, method names, and comments refer to another concept called the **depermutation** of a symmetry operator.
+For a given `coords` and `oper`, it is the unique permutation `deperm` that satisfies

 ```
  coords.transformed_by(oper).permuted_by(deperm) ~~ coords
 ```

 On other words, it's just the inverse of `perm`.
-But the term "depermutation" was invented to deliberately avoid use of the term "inverse," because it has the potential to cause confusion.
+But the terms "copermutation" and "depermutation" were invented to deliberately avoid use of the term "inverse," because it has the potential to create confusion.

-In rsp2, the `deperm` of an operator `oper` is considered to represent `oper` itself, not the inverse of `oper`!
-The difference between `perm` is in *how they are used.*
+In rsp2, `perm` and `deperm` are both considered to be representations of `oper`. *Neither* represents the inverse of `oper` (if we wanted that, we would have called them `deperm_inv` or `perm_inv`!).
+The difference between the two is in *how they are used.*

 #### Depermutations permute metadata in a composable manner